jakob-bagterp/browserist/docs/user-guide/tabs-and-windows/tabs.md

         browser.window.open.new_tab(url, f"tab_{i}")
 ```

-Now we can switch between each tab by calling its window handle:
+Now we can switch between each tab by calling its handle:

 ```python linenums="8"
     browser.window.switch_to("tab_0")